hansb001/smarthome/README.md

 ## Steps

-Follow these steps to set up and run this code pattern.
+Follow these steps to set up and run this tutorial.
 The steps are described in detail below.

 1. Do some shopping (optional)
 2. Clone the repo